Flo1117/Flo1117/README.md

 - 🌱 I’m currently learning html and Javascript
 - 💞️ I’m looking to collaborate on localization or translation project.
 I am bilingual between Korean and English!
 - 📫 How to reach me POLNIMA@GMAIL.COM
+- Can also photoshop, shoot and video edit as well.
+Just putting it out there.